Home / Docs / Release 0.12.x / Operate Keptn / Install CLI and Keptn

 keptn auth --endpoint=$Env:KEPTN_ENDPOINT --api-token=$Env:KEPTN_API_TOKEN

-:set KEPTN_ENDPOINT=http://<ENDPOINT_OF_API_GATEWAY>/api
+set KEPTN_ENDPOINT=http://<ENDPOINT_OF_API_GATEWAY>/api

 kubectl get secret keptn-api-token -n keptn -ojsonpath={.data.keptn-api-token}